Posterior Average Effects: Framework and main results

-where $\delta_{\beta}$ is known given $\beta$.
-Here $f_0$ denotes the true distribution of $U\,|\,X$.
-The expectation is taken with respect to $f_0\times f_X$, where $f_X$ is the marginal distribution of $X$.
-For conciseness, we will leave the dependence on $f_X$ implicit throughout the paper.
-We focus on a scalar $\delta_{\beta}$ for simplicity, but our optimality results continue to hold in the vector-valued case.
-Moreover, although our focus is on average effects that depend linearly on $f_0$, in Appendix \ref{App_Ext} we discuss how to estimate quantities that depend on $f_0$ nonlinearly.
+where $\delta_{\beta}$ is scalar, and known given $\beta$.
+Here $f_0$ denotes the true density of $U\,|\,X$.
+The expectation is taken with respect to the product $f_0 f_X$, where $f_X$ is the marginal density of $X$.
+For conciseness we leave the dependence on $f_X$ implicit.
+While we focus on a scalar $\delta_{\beta}$, our results continue to hold in the vector-valued case, as we show at the end of this section.
+In Appendix \ref{App_Ext}, we discuss how to estimate quantities that depend on $f_0$ nonlinearly.

-While the researcher does not know the true $f_0$, she has a reference parametric distribution $f_{\sigma}$ for $U\,|\, X$, which depends on a finite-dimensional parameter $\sigma$.
+While the researcher does not know the true $f_0$, she has a reference parametric density $f_{\sigma}$ for $U\,|\, X$, which depends on a finite-dimensional parameter $\sigma$.
 We will allow $f_{\sigma}$ to be misspecified, in the sense that $f_0$ may not belong to $\{f_{\sigma}\}$.
 However, we will always assume that $g_{\beta}$ is correctly specified.
 In other words, misspecification will only affect the distribution of $U$ and its dependence on $X$, not the structural link between $(U,X)$ and outcomes.

 To estimate $\overline{\delta}$ in (\ref{eq_average}), we assume that the researcher has an estimator $\widehat{\beta}$ that remains consistent for $\beta$ under misspecification of $f_{\sigma}$.
-More precisely, we will only consider potential true distributions $f_0$ such that $\widehat{\beta}$ tends in probability to $\beta$ under $f_0$.
-In many economic models, the assumptions needed to consistently estimate $\beta$ are not sufficient to consistently estimate $\overline{\delta}$.
-This is the case in the fixed-effects model (\ref{FE_mod}), where consistent estimates of means and variances can be obtained in the absence of normality.
-This is also the case in the models we outline in Section~\ref{sec_other_ex}.
-In addition, we assume that the researcher has an estimator $\widehat{\sigma}$ that tends in probability to some $\sigma_*$ under $f_0$.
-Unlike $\beta$, the parameter $\sigma_*$ is a model-specific ``pseudo-true value'' that is not assumed to have generated the observed data.
+More precisely, we will only consider potential true densities $f_0$ such that $\widehat{\beta}$ tends in probability to the true value $\beta$ under $f_0$.
+For example, in the fixed-effects model (\ref{FE_mod}), consistent estimates of means and variances can be obtained in the absence of normality.

+To map model (\ref{FE_mod}) to the general notation of this section, note that in this case there are no covariates $X$, and the vector of unobservables $U$ is The vector $\beta$ is $\beta=(\mu_{\alpha},s_{\alpha}^2,s_{\varepsilon}^2)'$.
+The reference distribution for $U$ is a standard multivariate normal, so the reference density $f_{\sigma}$ is known in this case --- in other words, the parameter $\sigma$ in $f_{\sigma}$ can be omitted.
+We assume that the researcher has computed an estimator $\widehat{\beta}$, for example by quasi-maximum likelihood or minimum distance, which remains consistent for $\beta$ when $U$ is not normally distributed.